PhoebeMitchell/create-bands/README.md

 through GitHub with the big green button near the top that says `Use this template`.

 Once you've got your repository set up, you'll want to change all the branding to your mod instead of the template.
-Every `examplemod`, every placeholder.
+Every `createbands`, every placeholder.

 You're free to change your license: CC0 lets you do whatever you want.
 Base Create is MIT, for reference.